Thanks for stopping by to read my Franchise Direct review.

 But where do you start?
 Which one should you choose?
 The obvious answer is to look online, but who can you trust?
 Wherever money's involved, you can be sure a scam will follow...
 In this Franchise Direct review I'll discuss that as well as the following topics...

-Please note, I am not affiliated with Franchise Direct.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Franchise Direct.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What Is Franchise Direct?